For many saltwater fish enthusiasts, Clownfish are by far one of the most popular fish species, and for good reason.

 - Saddleback Complex

 - Percula Complex

-With this list, you can pick the right Clownfish for you and your saltwater aquarium.
+With this list, you can pick the right Clownfish for you and your saltwater aquarium, not freshwater aquarium as clownfish are not compatible with freshwater.
 It comes as a surprise to many when they discover all the different types of Clownfish there are.
 They all have different behavioral patterns and aggressiveness, so make sure to pair your Clownfish with the best possible Clownfish tank mates you can.